 Getting Your German Confused

-German is a very useful language to learn, but you might find that you confuse some words for others, especially when they sound very similar, or if there’s only an umlaut’s worth of difference between them!
-Here’s a few examples where German words get a little confusing: ‘Gift’ and ‘Geschenk’ – Your German friends might […]
+German is a very useful language to learn, but you might confuse some words for others, especially when they sound very similar, or if there’s only an umlaut’s worth of difference between them!
+Here are a few examples where German words get a little confusing: ‘Gift’ and ‘Geschenk’ – Your German friends might be a […]

 German Loan Words In English

-With an increasingly interconnected world, where businesses are outsourced and partnerships are key to expanding businesses on a global scale, being fluent in English alone is not enough.
-Even if you are not running your own business, chances are that you work in a dynamic, multi-cultural environment and with that comes issues like bonding well […]
+In an increasingly interconnected world, where businesses are outsourced and partnerships are vital to expanding businesses globally, being fluent in English alone is not enough.
+You work in a dynamic, multi-cultural environment even if you are not running your own business.
+With that come issues like bonding well with co-workers of different nationalities and avoiding […]

-Why learn German you may ask?
+Why learn German, you may ask?
 Please read on … There are about 7,000 languages worldwide.
 Many languages are threatened by extinction, especially languages spoken by natives in Asia and America.
 Some languages are spoken by only a couple of people.
-More that 50% of languages have less than 10,000 speakers; more than 25% of […]
+More than 50% of languages have less than 10,000 speakers; more than 25% have […]

 Fighting ‘Denglisch’

 ‘Denglisch’ is a combination of Deutsch (German) and English.
-Introduced to Germany by the American way of life, it has’ crept’ into German, according to the German Language Society.
-The German Language Society is not against Anglicism per se but against the readiness of Germans who can’t speak English to use ‘Denglisch’ to prance abound […]
+Introduced to Germany by the American way of life, it has crept’ into German, according to the German Language Society.
+The German Language Society is not against Anglicism per se but against the readiness of Germans who can’t speak English to use ‘Denglisch’ to impress others. […]

 Plautdietsch – low German

-What is Plautdietch (Plattdeutsch), and how comes that language variants are spoken the world over?
+What is Plautdietch (Plattdeutsch), and do people worldwide speak that language variant?
 Plautdietsch or Mennonite Low German is a Low Prussian dialect.
 ‘Low’ refers to the plains of northern Germany, and Dietsch (Deutsch) means German.
 As mentioned in our previous article, Germans were invited by the Russian Empire to settle there.
-Amongst […]
+Amongst Germans from many […]

 German Anglicism of the Year

-Each year, Germany votes for an Anglicism of the year.
+Each year, Germany votes for the Anglicism of the year.
 The Anglicism has to be an English word that was widely used in Germany throughout that year.
-The new word must also fill a gap in the German language by either further differentiating the meaning of a particular word or by providing a new word […]
+The new word must also fill a gap in the German language by either further differentiating the meaning of a particular word or providing a new word that […]

 False friends in German

 Germans are loyal and trustworthy folks.
-However, there are some false friends in the German language that may confuse the English speaker or his mind.
-If the German finance minister says that 2 Billionen Euros are sufficient to bails out Greece, then he’s got his figures right because he actually means two trillion.
-A billion […]
+However, some false friends in the German language may confuse the English speaker or his mind.
+If the German finance minister says that 2 Billionen Euros are sufficient to bail out Greece, then he’s got his figures right because he means two trillion.
+A billion in German is a […]

 Silvester – New Year’s Eve in German

-Germans, like many others around the world, celebrate the end of the old year and the beginning of a new one with festivities and fireworks.
-Others opt for a quiet night in watching “Dinner for One” on TV, a British sketch from the 1920s which has become an unlikely New Year’s tradition in Germany despite […]
+Germans, like many others worldwide, celebrate the end of the old year and the beginning of a new one with festivities and fireworks.
+Others opt for a quiet night by watching “Dinner for One” on TV, a British sketch from the 1920s which has become an unlikely New Year’s tradition in Germany despite being virtually […]

 German in a Globalised World

 In an increasingly globalised world where English is more or less the undisputed international language of business, what place is there for multilingualism?
-Well, there are several global companies who believe that foreign languages, and specifically German, play an important role in helping employees integrate in today’s multi-cultural workplace.
-The software giant SAP, which has […]
+Several global companies believe that foreign languages, specifically German, play an important role in helping employees integrate into today’s multicultural workplace.
+The software giant SAP, which has its headquarters in Walldorf, is […]

 Martin Luther and the German Language

-Few people can be unfamiliar with the name Martin Luther, the German theologian and instigator of the Reformation.
-The story of Luther posting his disputations of some of the doctrines and practices of Roman Catholicism, his 95 Theses, on the door of his local church in Wittenberg is exceedingly well known, even though some scholars […]
+Few people can be unfamiliar with Martin Luther, the German theologian and instigator of the Reformation.
+The story of Luther posting his disputations of some of the doctrines and practices of Roman Catholicism, his 95 Theses, on the door of his local church in Wittenberg is exceedingly well known, even though some scholars doubt whether […]

 Konrad Duden & German Orthography